 Radionuclides consistently identified by Health in soil and sediment samples include Cs-137, Pu-239/240, U-234, U-235, and U-238.
-Uranium-233 (lower limit of detection approximately 0.1 pCi/g) has not been detected by Health in any sediment samples.
 Other radionuclides identified in some sediment samples include Eu-152 and Sr-90.
+The range of detected results reported in Table 3.4.1 are all consistent with expected results.

-Cesium-137, Sr-90, and plutonium isotopes exist in worldwide fallout because of nuclear weapons testing and may exist in effluent from the Hanford Site.
+Cesium-137, Sr-90, Eu-152, and plutonium isotopes exist in worldwide fallout because of nuclear weapons testing and were produced from past Hanford operations.
 Uranium isotopes occur naturally in the environment and may be present in Hanford Site effluent.
 All of these isotopes may transport through the environment into sediment.

-Typically, radionuclide concentrations in sediment at most sites adjacent to and downriver from Hanford are not significantly different from those at the upstream background location at Priest Rapids Dam.
-Exceptions are elevated uranium concentrations from sediment adjacent to the 300 Area, and low-level Eu-152 concentrations downstream of Hanford at McNary Dam.
+Typically, radionuclide concentrations in sediment at locations downriver from Hanford are not significantly different from those at the upstream background location at Priest Rapids Dam.
+For example, as can be seen in Figures 3.4.2 and 3.4.3, the Cs-137 and U-234 concentrations at McNary Dam (downriver location) are similar to the concentrations at Priest Rapids Dam (upriver location).